 To that end, in the course of my work as a writer, author, blogger and journalist, I make incidental and nominative fair use of trademarked titles, terms, names and slogans where necessary to report, criticise, educate, research or parody said items for communal benefit.

 I may report on universally beloved football clubs, for instance, or analyse the lyrics of a musician who retains strict protection of their intellectual property rights.
 All such uses of copyrighted and trademarked content are undertaken in the spirit of factual coverage for the public interest, with no intentions kept to influence commercial trading.
 Moreover, no attempt is made, nor intention kept, to exploit such trademarked brands by including them in articles or written content.

 Where trademarked and copyrighted titles, terms, names and slogans are used incidentally, use of said items does not constitute sponsorship nor endorsement – neither for me, nor by me.
-All views expressed on this website, and in any associated products, are those of Ryan Ferguson alone, and they do not reflect upon any organisation(s) or individual(s) with which I’m contracted or associated.
+All views expressed on this website, and in any associated products, are mine alone, and they do not reflect upon any organisation(s) or individual(s) with which I’m contracted or associated.

 Please see my free speech charter for more information.